SeleniumHQ/docs/docs_source_files/content/_index.fr.md

 })();
   {{< / code-panel >}}
   {{< code-panel language="kotlin" >}}
-// We don't have a Kotlin code sample yet TODO Boris
+// We don't have a Kotlin code sample yet -  Help us out and raise a PR
   {{< / code-panel >}}
 {{< / code-tab >}}